Tondi-Foundation/Kaseeder/README.md

 # Kaseeder - Kaspa DNS Seeder in Rust

+**🚀 Protocol Version 7 Ready - Following Latest Kaspa Mainnet Protocol**

+Kaseeder is fully aligned with the latest Kaspa mainnet protocol (Crescendo v7) and **only connects to active, block-syncing v7 nodes**.
+We do not support deprecated v6 nodes as they cannot sync Crescendo blocks and are being phased out from the mainnet.

+**Key Protocol Features:**
+- ✅ **Protocol Version 7**: Full Crescendo compatibility
+- ✅ **Active Node Discovery**: Only connects to real, syncing v7 nodes
+- ✅ **No Zombie Nodes**: Eliminates connection to deprecated v6 nodes
+- ✅ **Future-Proof**: Ready for all upcoming Kaspa protocol updates

+---

 Kaspa DNS Seeder exposes a list of known peers to any new peer joining the Kaspa network via the DNS protocol.
-This is the Rust implementation, fully aligned with the Go version with enhanced performance optimizations.
+This is the Rust implementation, fully aligned with the Go version with enhanced performance optimizations and **latest protocol compliance**.

 When Kaseeder is started for the first time, it will connect to the kaspad node specified with the `--seeder` flag and listen for `addr` messages.
 These messages contain the IPs of all peers known by the node.
 Kaseeder will then connect to each of these peers, listen for their `addr` messages, and continue to traverse the network in this fashion.
 Kaseeder maintains a list of all known peers and periodically checks that they are online and available.
 The list is stored on disk in a json file, so on subsequent start ups the kaspad node specified with `--seeder` does not need to be online.